axibase/atsd/integration/zookeeper/README.md

  * `Zookeeper node high latency` - opens when node average latency is above 100 in 3 consecutive measurements.
  * `Zookeeper rate metrics` - always open.
 Used for transform `packetsreceived` and `packetssent` metrics from cumulative to difference (packets per minute) metrics.
 Uses derived commands.

-3. Verify rules.
+3. Verify rule functionality.
 Stop one node and check that `Zookeeper dead node` and `Zookeeper dead nodes list` rule opens (it may take up to 2 minutes).
-Go to Alerts - Open Alerts to see all opened rules.
+Go to **Alerts -> Open Alerts** to see all open rules.

 ![](images/rule_dead_node_test.png)

- * To check `Zookeeper cluster not serving requests` rule stop more than 50% nodes (in this case 2 of 3, if zookeeper quorum is default).
+ * To check `Zookeeper cluster not serving requests` rule stop more than 50% of all active nodes (in this case 2 of 3, if zookeeper quorum is default).

  * To check `Zookeeper dead cluster` stop all nodes.

  * To check `Zookeeper cluster high latency` send large latency values using `Data -> Data Entry` page.
-For example
+For example:

 ```
 series e:prod-zoo-host1 m:jmx.zookeeper.avgrequestlatency=1400 t:cluster=prod